 The Book of the Month Club is a faculty, staff, and student learning circle of no more than 15 participants who meet to discuss, in person and online, a selected book, article, or dataset chosen by the TLC consistent with its mission.
 Facilitators, like participants, are learners; a guiding principle of the learning circle is that no one is, or need be, an expert.
 All members are encouraged to share, listen, and reflect, connecting with colleagues from all areas of campus.
 Together, participants will identify, explore, develop, and apply effective and impactful pedagogies and teaching techniques and collaborate with peers to advance and cultivate enhanced pedagogies and teaching techniques.

-The TLC will purchase books or supply readings for participants, and Mary Livermore Library’s Café 641 will provide hot coffee and tea.
-The club will meet once a month throughout the academic year in person and online.
+The TLC will purchase books or supply readings for participants, and the club will meet once a month throughout the academic year in person and online.

 Readings selected for AY2018-2019 are as follow: